aryaranjan22/DuskOS_V1/README.md

 # AuraOS_V1

-A light, web-based operating system simulation.

-### 🚀 Overview
+This is a lightweight operating system simulator built on the web.

-This project features a minimalist, web-accessible user interface inspired by iOS.
-It is my very first attempt at building an OS simulation, developed during a 3-to-4-hour sprint.
+The user interface features a very basic menu system inspired by iOS.
+This is my very first attempt at a project like this, put together in about 3 to 4 hours.

-### 🔧 Current Status
-* **Interface:** Features a basic, iOS-style layout and menu structure.
-* **Functionality:** App launching is currently non-functional.
-I am actively working on resolving the logic to ensure applications open correctly.

-*Built for Hack Club—thank you for reviewing my submission!*
+Currently, the interface is completely functional but apps do not open yet.
+I tried to implement app-opening logic, but it is not working quite right.
+I am still figuring it out.

+This was made for Hack Club.
+Please Now accpet this mission its 12AM in night T-T doing since 2PM